BillyJaf/Chess-AWS-Lambda/README.md

 ## `GET /legal_moves`

 Returns all legal moves from a current position (represented as a [FEN string](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)).
-Useful when not playing against the bot.
+Also returns whether the position is a stalemate, and if the position is a checkmate, who won.

 ### Request